Redtech0inc/TDGameLib/README.md

 >times: is the amount of times it will iterate of rotations of 90 degrees

 <b>Returns:</b><br>
->sprite: is the rotated matrix of the sprite
+>sprite: table ;is the rotated matrix of the sprite

 <br><br><br>